Surrogacy Program for Single and/or Gay Males

 The couple is known to the recipient (the gestational carrier) so both members of the couple are considered directed donors.
 (1271.3(1)).

 A donor eligibility determination must be made for both male members of the couple (1271.45(b)), but the use of reproductive cells or tissue from an ineligible directed donor is not prohibited (with proper labeling) (1271.65(b)).

 Neither quarantine of the directed donors’ semen nor retesting of the directed donors is required (1271.60(a) and 1271.85(d)).

-As can be seen by the foregoing, the FDA regulations are quite complicated and all gay surrogacy candidates wishing to use a surrogate to have a family are encouraged to call La Jolla IVF so that a full and detailed explanation of the FDA requirements can obtained.
+As can be seen, by the foregoing, the FDA regulations are quite complicated and all gay surrogacy candidates wishing to use a surrogate to have a family are encouraged to call La Jolla IVF so that a full and detailed explanation of the FDA requirements can be obtained.